nguyenpham/Banksia/README.md

 Using
 -------
 Banksia requires two JSON files to work.
 Almost all fields in those files are self-explaination via meanings of their names.
+If you generate them automatically (read next sections) they may have some fields "tips" as short guides how to use, which values to fill.

 1) a JSON file to store engine's configurations

-Configuration of each engine may includ options thus users can control all details.
+Configuration of each engine may include options thus users can control all details.

-2) a JSON file to store information about tournament such as match type, path of engine configuration JSON file (JSON file 1), log path...
+2) a JSON file to store information about tournament such as tournament type, path of engine configuration JSON file (JSON file 1), log paths...

 Some important fields:
-- type: type of tournament.
-At the moment it accepts only value 'roundrobin'
+- type: type of tournament
 - time control: second is the unit for all value fields.
 You can use fractions (such as 1.5 as 1.5 second) for being more precision.
 - players: names of players will participate the tournament.
 They must be listed in JSON file 1.